robin-raymond/zax.io/casting.md

-myTypePointerToNothing : MyType*                    // points to nothing
+myTypePointerToNothing : MyType *       // points to nothing

 if myTypePointerToNothing {
     // safe because the pointer was checked if it points to something
-    // valid (this code will not execute) checkedType := myTypePointerToNothing as MyType&
+    // valid (this code will not execute) checkedType := myTypePointerToNothing as MyType & }
-}

-myTypePanic1 := myTypePointerToNothing as MyType&   // PANIC AT RUNTIME
+myTypePanic1 := myTypePointerToNothing as MyType &  // PANIC AT RUNTIME
 myTypePanic2 := myTypePointerToNothing as &         // PANIC AT RUNTIME
 myTypePanic3 := myTypePointerToNothing as MyType    // PANIC AT RUNTIME

-funcByValue(myTypePointerToNothing as MyType&)      // PANIC AT RUNTIME funcByRef(myTypePointerToNothing as MyType&)        // PANIC AT RUNTIME
+funcByValue(myTypePointerToNothing as MyType &)     // PANIC AT RUNTIME
+funcByRef(myTypePointerToNothing as MyType &)       // PANIC AT RUNTIME

 funcByValue(myTypePointerToNothing as &)            // PANIC AT RUNTIME
 funcByRef(myTypePointerToNothing as &)              // PANIC AT RUNTIME